DistributedCollective/sovryn-dapp/README.md

 - run `yarn storybook` to load the development server.
 - access Storybook dev server on `localhost:6006`.
 - if the docs fail to load and you see an error `cannot read properties of undefined (reading 'storyStore')`, the package installation is likely broken and you will need to clear `node_modules` folder and follow first two steps again.
-- changes can now be made to `index.stories.tsx` files and the development server will hot-reload automatically.
+- changes can now be made to `.stories.tsx` files and the development server will hot-reload automatically.

 To test components on a deployed PR link, look for `sovryn-storybook` comment in PR thread.
 If you would like to see the existing components in the Sovryn UI Library without running the code locally, the latest Storybook built from our `develop` branch can always be found [here](https://dev--sovryn-storybook.netlify.app/).